Need to build a functional prototype? Guide for creating a Functional Prototype.

 - In case of software development outsourcing, it will help you to minimize “round trips” with your vendor on later stages of product implementation.
 Of course, the vendor needs to adopt this idea.

 Important note: UI efforts don’t stop after the reactive prototype phase.
-There’s still some feedback, bugs, refactoring, and other inputs leading to changes in UI code.
+There’s still some feedback, bugs, testing, refactoring, and other inputs leading to changes in UI code.
 However, user interactions will not be considerably changed because we have already passed this stage.
 Why?
 Because most changes were already made during the reactive prototype phase.
 It may sound waterfall-ish, but it’s not.
 In fact, your first phase consisted of multiple iterations and was finished with UI that was demonstrated to and approved by stakeholders after elaboration of their feedback.

 Again, there’s no illusion that UI is fixed after the first stage.
 Even without mentioning bug fixes and refactoring, when real business logic is gradually implemented, it will probably be needed to have some rework of the UI.
 On the other hand, the most painful UI rework has already occurred, and it was faster and simpler because it only required UI changes.